Sport in Abkhazia: Other sports

-The majority of Abkhazia's population have Russian citizenship, so Abkhazian sportsmen participate in international competitions as Russian citizens.
+The majority of Abkhazia's population have Russian citizenship, so Abkhazian sportsmen are allowed to participate in international competitions as Russian citizens under the Russian flag.
 They had their biggest successes in boxing (2005 European Champion David Arshba; 2006 Russian Championship prize-winner Aslan Akhba) and freestyle wrestling (2006 American Airlines Freestyle Wrestling Tournament winner Denis Tsargush).

 The national basketball team of Abkhazia played its first game ever with the Turkish Republic of Northern Cyprus on 27 May 2015, where Abkhaz team won by 76–59.
-Abkhaz basketball team "Apsny" also plays in the Russian Basketball League's Third-Tier in Krasnodar Krai.
+Abkhaz basketball team "Apsny" also plays in the Russian Basketball League's Third-Tier in the Championship of the North Caucaus Federal District and the Southern Federal District.
+Abkhazia national basketball appear in Phygital basketball at 2024 BRICS Games.
+The team play against Russia, Belarus, Armenia and Colombia.

+Abkhazia was take part in 2024 BRICS Games and won one gold in boxing.